Your Directors take pleasure in presenting Thirty-Eighth Annual Report and AuditedFinancial Statements for the Year ended 31st March 2017.

 3. Future plan of action

-Continue to develop cost-effective formulations for the ever expanding consumerbase.
+Continue to develop cost-e_ective formulations for expanding consumer base.

 4. Efforts in brief made towards Technology absorption adaptation andinnovation